sonniebailey/sonniebailey.github.io/about-content.md

 An "hour" of work, in this context, includes the preparation and writing-up that goes around our conversations — not just the time we spend together on the phone, on Zoom, or in person.
 Documenting advice properly is mandatory (more on this further down), and a meaningful share of any engagement is the documentation that supports it.

-For some engagements, I might offer an "anchored fee" arragnement rather than open-ended hourly billing.
+For some engagements, I might offer an "anchored fee" arrangement rather than open-ended hourly billing.
 The way it works is described below.

 #### Anchored fee arrangements

-Before we start, you and I agree on an "anchored fee".
-This represents my honest mid-estimate of how long the work is likely to take.
+Before we start, you and I agree on an "anchored fee", based on my honest mid-estimate of how long the work is likely to take.
 For a substantive engagement, an anchor of around 20 hours ($6,000 on-anchor) might be a reasonable starting point.
 (The exact number depends on your circumstances and what you want to achieve, and we agree it together.)
 For a smaller piece of work, the anchor (and the total) will be smaller.

 If the work runs longer than the anchor, we split the difference.
 I bill at the midpoint between the anchor and the actual time taken — not the actual time itself.